arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-The `as_of` method of [Rails Event Store](https://railseventstore.org/docs/v2/bi-temporal/#usage) loads events in the correct order using the `valid_at` metadata.
+The [Rails Event Store's](https://railseventstore.org/docs/v2/bi-temporal/#usage) `as_of` method loads events in the correct order using the `valid_at` metadata.

 ### Future prices

-Now we can introduce the `future_prices` method in our read model, which is needed for our use case.
+Now we can introduce the `future_prices` method into our read model, which is needed for our use case.

 ```ruby
 module Products